 Basketball Post Player

 A post player in basketball is a nickname for a player on the team that likes to post up.
 A post up is when an offensive player puts their back to the basket and tries to use their positioning and strength to score.
-They attempt to back their way through the defender (as shown in the image below).
+They attempt to back their way through the defender.
 A post player in most cases are the larger players on the team, typically the power forward and center positions.

 Roles and Responsibilities